Introduction to Web Application Security Course

 You can also contact us at tel: (+27) 12-666-2020 or cell/WhatsApp: (+27) 76-694-7705, or email us at email@example.com to find out about dates that suit you.

-After we have received your booking, we will send you a confirmation that you are booked on the course, an invoice and directions to the venue.
+After we have received your booking, we will confirm that you are booked, and we'll send you an invoice.